Recommended Low Cost Geocaching GPS units:

 The place to start when thinking about buying a GPS to use for Geocaching is at Geocaching.com’s GPS Buyer’s Guide You’ll find a wealth of information about Geocaching and the equipment you’ll need.

-Here is a listing of good GPS units on Amazon where you can check out many of the best handheld units that are available.
+Here is a listing of GPS units on Amazon where you can check out many of the best handheld units that are available.

 The GPS Unit I’ve Used for 8 Years: